srini2021m/ProcessAPI_forkVsPosixSwap/README.md

-Abstract:
+<h1> Abstract <h1>
-This project is focused on the exploration and analysis of the operating system process API, centering on the fork() function and its modern alternative, posix_spawn().
+<p>This project is focused on the exploration and analysis of the operating system process API,
+centering on the fork() function and its modern alternative, posix_spawn().
 Drawing inspiration from Baumann et al.'s 2019 work, "A fork() in a road," the project delves into the differences between the mechanisms, functionalities, advantages, and disadvantages of fork() and